SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

-\section{Blockchain overview}
+\subsection{Blockchain Overview}

-The goal of the consensus protocol in blockchain technology is to achieve consistency of nodes participating in the distributed ledger.
-The nomenclature of \textit{blockchain} is derived from its architecture; each block is linked cryptographically to the previous block.
-Generally speaking, the first block of the blockchain is called the \textit{genesis block}, and each block contains a set of transactions generated in the network at a given time.
+The nomenclature of \textbf{blockchain} is derived from its architecture: each block is linked cryptographically to the previous block.
+The \textbf{genesis block} is the first block, and each block has a set of transactions.
+Blockchain has the following characteristics: decentralization, trustlessness, immutability, and anonymity.
+Decentralization means there's no central trusted third party.
+Trust is established through consensus.
+Blockchain is tamper-proof, and it ensures some degree of anonymity and privacy-protection technologies like group signatures, ring signatures, and zero-knowledge proofs \cite{Bernal}.